Suchismita-Statistics/DSA.CountData/README.md

 This package contains all the R codes required to implement the paper.
 new_data_ct_lkd() is the main function to apply count likelihood for a new daily count data, which simulates HMC posterior samples via stan.
 We used rstan::version 2.21.8.
 Please look at the Example.R file to see the usage of the important functions.
+To do so, write the following code in the terminal:

 ```
 git clone https://github.com/Suchismita-Statistics/DSA.CountData.git